github/developer.github.com/content/guides/managing-deploy-keys.md

 * Anyone with access to the repository and server has the ability to deploy the project.
 * Users don't have to change their local SSH settings.
-* Deploy keys can be given read only or read/write access to a repository.
+* Deploy keys can read and write by default, but can be made read only.

 #### Cons